icinganalysis/icinganalysis.github.io/content/conclusions_of_the_ice_shapes_thread.md

-While there is no completely agreed upon "standard" set of parameters to describe an ice shape, the values from NACA-TN-4151 get perpetuated in the LEWICE user's manual [^16], and these (with the addition of icing limits) are probably the closest thing we have to a "standard" set:
+While there is no completely agreed upon "standard" set of parameters to describe an ice shape, the values from NACA-TN-4151 get perpetuated in the LEWICE user's manual [^16], and these (with the addition of icing limits) are probably the closest thing we have to a "standard" set, at least for 2D characterizations (3D is a matter of ongoing research):

 ![Figure 18 Ice shape parameters from LEWICE manual](images/ice_shapes_wrap_up/LEWICE manual figure 18.png)